noseglid/canumb/README.md

 A variety of inputs are currently supported, such different number base conversions (decimal to hexadecimal, binary to hexadecimal, octal to decimal, etc), various encoded format (base64 encoder decoder, uri encoder decoder).
-It's build in way to allow for extension when the future demands other input formats to be crunched..
+It's built in way to allow for extension when the future demands other input formats to be crunched.

 ## See it in action
 It includes a hefty web frontend which makes usage easy.
 [Single-page